Posted by Ellie Hearn in Muscle Building

-Because five years ago I had only just joined my first gym and before that was never really interested in sport.
+Because five years ago I had only just joined my first gym and before that was never really interested in the sport.
 Now?
-You can find me at the gym at least four times a week, it’s been quite the turn around!
+You can find me at the gym at least four times a week, it’s been quite the turnaround!

 Clocking into the gym after a long day in the office is very therapeutic for me, it takes my mind off the day’s events and helps me relax.

 Not to mention, there’s something so empowering about lifting weights and feeling strong.
 It’s motivating and gives me the confidence I have sometimes lacked.
 However, there’s a difference between getting after it at the gym and actually competing.

 So why did I decide to do it?

 That’s what I said to my powerlifting husband when he mentioned an upcoming local comp.
 As blasé as I make it sound, I am seriously nervous.